-These things are important because algae is a plant and like any other plant, algae needs nutrients to grow.
+These things are important because algae is a plant and, like any other plant, it needs nutrients to grow.
 Ammonia in sweat and urine from extra guests provide a boost for plant growth.
-Dust and dirt add minerals the algae need and also block the action of sanitizers that might otherwise kill the algae.
+Dust and dirt add minerals the algae needs and also block the action of sanitizers that might otherwise kill the algae.

 Opening and Closing Swimming Pools

-It is important not to close your pool in the fall until water temperatures have fallen below 60 degrees- especially if you use a mesh cover.
-Light can penetrate mesh covers but algae cannot grow below 60 degrees.
+It is important not to close your pool in the fall until water temperatures have fallen below 60°F, especially if you use a mesh cover.
+Light can penetrate mesh covers, but algae cannot grow below 60°F.

-It is just as important to open your pool before temperatures rise above 60 degrees- or you might start the swimming season with a massive algae problem.
+It is just as important to open your pool before temperatures rise above 60°F, or you might start the swimming season with a massive algae problem.

 Types of Swimming Pool Algae

 This can grow on the surfaces of the spa or pool and even form sheets of yellow slime if left unchecked.
-It is tougher to get rid of than green agae and once established, normal levels of sanitizer won't control it.
+It is tougher to get rid of than green algae and, once established, normal levels of sanitizer won't control it.

 This is the worst of the algae from a maintenance perspective.
-It has a tough protective coat that stops chlorine sanitizers penetrating and "roots' that can invade porous or rough surfaces.
-Even if all the visible algae is removed it often grows back quickly.
+It has a tough protective coat that stops chlorine sanitizers from penetrating and "roots" that can invade porous or rough surfaces.
+Even if all the visible algae is removed, it often grows back quickly.